ceoifung/createBit_IR/README.md

- # Createbit_IR for micro-bit
+ # createbit_IR for micro-bit

-Extension for XR-Robot Createbit_IR
+Extension for XR-Robot createbit_IR

 Note: IR receiver for XR-Robot receiver